-6 The initial staffing structure and complement of the Secretariat shall 7 be submitted by the NEDCO to the Department of Budget and Management 8 for funding.
-Pending the creation of the appropriate plantilla positions, the 9 NEDCO shall constitute an interim Secretariat within one (1) month from 10 the effectivity of this Act, through the temporary detail of competent 11 personnel from the three sub-sectors.
+The initial staffing structure and complement of the Secretariat shall be submitted by the NEDCO to the Department of Budget and Management for funding.
+Pending the creation of the appropriate plantilla positions, the NEDCO shall constitute an interim Secretariat within one (1) month from the effectivity of this Act, through the temporary detail of competent personnel from the three sub-sectors.

-12 The NEDCO shall define the duties and responsibilities of the 13 Secretariat which shall, in turn, formulate and adopt its own internal 14 operating rules and procedures.
+The NEDCO shall define the duties and responsibilities of the Secretariat which shall, in turn, formulate and adopt its own internal operating rules and procedures.

-16 Sec.
-8. Educational Mapping and Statistics for the National Education 17 Agenda. - To ensure an evidenced-based formulation and crafting of the 18 national education agenda, the Philippine Statistics Authority is hereby 19 mandated to:

-- a. strengthen its core unit that is dedicated to the generation, analysis, utilization, and dissemination of all education and literacy statistics and information, including the mapping of data related to education as a dimension of poverty under Republic Act No. 11315 or the "Community-Based Monitoring System Act"; - b. develop and manage a nationwide database of such statistics and information; - c. systematize its administrative and operational linkages with the statistical or mapping units of the three sub-sectors; and - d. coordinate with other government agencies whose mandate requires the conduct of community mapping programs that are relevant to the education sector such as the Department of Interior and Local
+- Sec.
+8. Educational Mapping and Statistics for the National Education Agenda.
+To ensure an evidenced-based formulation and crafting of the national education agenda, the Philippine Statistics Authority is hereby mandated to: - a. strengthen its core unit that is dedicated to the generation, analysis, utilization, and dissemination of all education and literacy statistics and information, including the mapping of data related to education as a dimension of poverty under Republic Act No. 11315 or the "Community-Based Monitoring System Act"; - b. develop and manage a nationwide database of such statistics and information; - c. systematize its administrative and operational linkages with the statistical or mapping units of the three sub-sectors; and - d. coordinate with other government agencies whose mandate requires the conduct of community mapping programs that are relevant to the education sector such as the Department of the Interior and Local

 Government and the Department of Social Welfare and Development.
 Sec.
-9. Annual Report. - The NEDCO shall submit an annual report to 3 the President and both houses of Congress on or before the last day of May 4 to provide an assessment of the NEDCO's implementation of the national 5 education agenda and present strategies to remedy implementation gaps.
-6 The report shall also be made available to the public through the respective 7 portals of the three sub-sectors.
-8
+9. Annual Report. - The NEDCO shall submit an annual report to the President and both houses of Congress on or before the last day of May to provide an assessment of the NEDCO's implementation of the national education agenda and present strategies to remedy implementation gaps.
+The report shall also be made available to the public through the respective portals of the three sub-sectors.
 Sec.
-10. Appropriations. - The amount necessary for the initial 10 implementation of this Act shall be sourced from the current appropriations 11 of the Office of the President.
-Thereafter, the amount necessary for the 12 continuous implementation of this Act shall be included in the annual 13 General Appropriations Act.
-14
+10. Appropriations. - The amount necessary for the initial implementation of this Act shall be sourced from the current appropriations of the Office of the President.
+Thereafter, the amount necessary for the continuous implementation of this Act shall be included in the annual General Appropriations Act.
 Sec.
-11. Implementing Rules and Regulations. - Within ninety (90) days 16 after the effectivity of this Act, the Office of the President and the three sub-17 sectors, in consultation with relevant stakeholders, shall formulate and 18 promulgate the necessary rules and regulations for its effective 19 implementation.
-20
+11. Implementing Rules and Regulations. - Within ninety (90) days after the effectivity of this Act, the Office of the President and the three subsectors, in consultation with relevant stakeholders, shall formulate and promulgate the necessary rules and regulations for its effective implementation.
 Sec.
-12. Separability Clause. - If any part or provision of this Act shall 22 be held invalid or unconstitutional, the other parts or provisions hereof 23 which are not affected shall remain in full force and effect 24
+12. Separability Clause. - If any part or provision of this Act shall be held invalid or unconstitutional, the other parts or provisions hereof which are not affected shall remain in full force and effect.
 Sec.
-13. Repealing Clause. - All laws, decrees, rules, executive orders, 26 and other administrative issuances and parts thereof which are inconsistent 27 with this Act are hereby repealed, superseded or modified accordingly.
-28
+13. Repealing Clause. - All other laws, executive orders presidential decrees, administrative orders, rules and regulations, issuances or parts thereof contrary to or inconsistent with the provisions of this Act are hereby repealed or amended accordingly.

 Sec.
+14. Effectivity. - Notwithstanding the non-issuance of the IRR, this

-14. Effectivity. - This Act shall take effect fifteen (15) days after its 30 publication in the Official Gazette or in a newspaper of general circulation.
-31
+- 1 Act shall take effect fifteen (15) days after its publication in the Official Gazette - 2 or in a newspaper of general circulation.